paularah/paularah/README.md

 ### Favourites Tools 🧵 🪡
 * MongoDB(keeps your db problems till later)
-* Golang(a true swife army knife, great for everyday needs while being simultaneusly low-level enough to do systems programming and the fun networking stuff).
+* Golang(a true swife army knife, great for everyday needs while being simultaneusly low-level enough to do systems programming and all the cool networking stuff).
-* Kubernetes(sends you on a learning roller coaster that includes but not limited to container internals, networking, security, & linux).
+* Kubernetes(sends you on a learning roller coaster that includes but not limited to container internals, networking, security, deployment patterns & linux).
 * Vim (I heard it causes receding hairline, but it's woth it).

 ### Currently Reading 📚 📖